lcmd-epfl/MolCraftDiffusion/README.md

     # Install the package.
 Use editable mode (-e) to make the MolCraftDiff CLI tool available.
     pip install -e .

+    # optional for some featurizer/metrics
+    # this require numpy==1.24.*
+    pip install cosymlib

 Usage
 -----